arschles/go-in-5-minutes/episode8/README.md

 Starting later this week, I'll be traveling to spend time with my family for [Thanksgiving](https://en.wikipedia.org/wiki/Thanksgiving), so there won't be a screencast or a newsletter next weekend.

 For everyone who celebrates Thanksgiving, happy Thanksgiving!
 If you don't, have a great week and weekend.
+In the spirit of the holiday, I'm thankful for everyone who enjoys the content I produce and motivates me to produce the best screencasts I possibly can.

 I'll see everyone in two weeks.

 ## Outline